monomelodies/dbmover/README.md

 that's fine - it simply means the table was up to date already.

 ## More complex schema changes
-Some things are hard(er) to automatically determine.
-For these cases, dbMover creates some temporary procedures you can call in combination with simple SQL `IF`/`END IF` blocks.
+Some things are hard(er) to automatically determine, like a table or column rename.
+You should wrap these changes in `IF` blocks with a condition that will pass when the migration needs to be done, and will otherwise fail.

 Depending on your database vendor, it might be required to wrap these in a "throwaway" procedure.
 E.g. MySQL only supports `IF` inside a procedure.
 The